hyraxhomie/DB_Testing/README.md

 ### Viewing Results

-Results can be analyzed using the included analyzer or imported into your preferred data analysis tool:
+Results can be analyzed using the included analyzer (available in both Python and TypeScript) or imported into your preferred data analysis tool:

+**Python:**
 ```python
 from src.results import ResultsAnalyzer
 import pandas as pd